linode/terraform-provider-linode/website/docs/d/profile.html.markdown

 * `referrals` - Credit Card information associated with this Account.

-* `referrals.0.total` - The number of users who have signed up with the referral code.
+* `referrals.total` - The number of users who have signed up with the referral code.

-* `referrals.0.credit` - The amount of account credit in US Dollars issued to the account through the referral program.
+* `referrals.credit` - The amount of account credit in US Dollars issued to the account through the referral program.

-* `referrals.0.completed` - The number of completed signups with the referral code.
+* `referrals.completed` - The number of completed signups with the referral code.

-* `referrals.0.pending` - The number of pending signups for the referral code.
+* `referrals.pending` - The number of pending signups for the referral code.
 To receive credit the signups must be completed.

-* `referrals.0.code` - The Profile referral code.
+* `referrals.code` - The Profile referral code.
 If new accounts use this when signing up for Linode, referring account will receive credit.

-* `referrals.0.url` - The referral URL.
+* `referrals.url` - The referral URL.